Brazilians in the United Kingdom: Religion

 Brazil is the world's largest Catholic nation, 50% adhere to the faith while 29% of Brazilians follow Protestantism.
-The largest Brazilian church in the UK is Universal Church of the Kingdom of God has temples in London and Birmingham.
-This church has been embroiled in scandals and accusations for over a decade, also in 2000 a Brazilian Christian evangelical sect bought London radio station Liberty Radio (previously owned by Mohamed Al-Fayed).
+The largest Brazilian church in the UK is the Universal Church of the Kingdom of God, which has temples in London and Birmingham.
+This church has been embroiled in scandals and accusations for some years.
+In 2000 a Brazilian Christian evangelical sect bought London radio station Liberty Radio (previously owned by Mohamed Al-Fayed).
 This purchase was surrounded by controversy largely due to the stations large established audience that could be influenced by the alleged corrupt church, which tells its followers that "diseases are caused by demons and prayer can rid them of debt".
 There are some 30 Brazilian evangelical churches in London.
 Further, many other denominations has a strong representation of Brazilians' communities in the UK including some special meetings in Portuguese language in the IPDA Igreja Pentecostal Deus e Amor-Pentecostal Church God is Love, The Church of Jesus Christ of Latter-day Saints, Jehova's Witnesses, Kardecists and others.
 There is a Brazilian Chaplaincy in East London, set up by the Catholic Church and run by Brazilian priests, who conduct mass in Portuguese to hundreds of Brazilians at weekends.